TeraMind244/SmartParkingDeepLearning/README.md

 ### Run

 1. Prepare training data with `webcam_utils.py`.
 Your prepared data will be in `for_cnn/`.
-However, please note that training data should be available in `train_data/` with structured above.
-We have prepared some sample data for you in `train_data/`.
+However, please note that training data should be available in `train_data/` with structure above.
+I have prepared some sample data for you in `train_data/`.
 Therefore, you may skip this step.

 2. Run `CNN_model_for_occupancy.py` to start training model.
 Make sure you find file `car1.h5` after training process.

 3. Run `main.py` to start server.
-Your API should be available on http://0.0.0.0:8081/
+Your API should be available at http://0.0.0.0:8081/